 Getting a Firm Handle on Shaving

-Shaving against the grain requires a good and high-quality razor and the right selection of blades.
-A three-blade razor, which is for sensitive skin, is a good option for shaving against the grain to prevent irritation.
+Shaving against the grain requires a high-quality razor and the right selection of blades.
+A three-blade razor, which is for sensitive skin, is a good option to prevent irritation.

 Concluding

-Therefore the right shaving regime and a good razor are vital.
+Therefore, the right shaving regime and a good razor are vital.

 Customer Reviews that Shave Against The Grain